 Lisa Marie Rogali

-Just recently, Lisa was named a winner of the Metropolitan Opera National Council Auditions (Kentucky District) where she later advanced to the Regional Finals in Chicago.
+Just recently, Lisa was named a Winner of the Metropolitan Opera National Council Auditions (Kentucky District) where she later advanced to the Region Finals in Chicago.
 In 2017, Lisa competed in the International Lotte Lenya Competition where she was named a Special Award Winner/Finalist.
-Other notable achievements include: 1st Place/Audience Favorite in the Opera Guild of Dayton Competition, 2nd place in the Carolyn Bailey and Dominick Argento Vocal Competition in New Orleans and an Encouragement Award at the Metropolitan Opera National Council Auditions in Pittsburgh.
+Other notable achievements include: 1st Place/Audience Favorite in the Opera Guild of Dayton Competition, 2nd place in the Carolyn Bailey and Dominick Argento Vocal Competition in New Orleans, and an Encouragement Award at the Metropolitan Opera National Council Auditions in Pittsburgh.

-Ms. Rogali received her M.M. in Vocal Performance from the University of Cincinnati’s College-Conservatory of Music and her B.M.E. in Music Education from Pennsylvania State University.
+Ms. Rogali received her M.M. in Vocal Performance from The University of Cincinnati’s College-Conservatory of Music and her B.M.E. in Music Education from The Pennsylvania State University.